Lake Tahoe

 Managing Your Public Lands

-The California Tahoe Conservancy manages and protects nearly 4,700 state properties, totaling over 6,600 acres, for the purpose of protecting the natural environment and promoting public recreation and access to Lake Tahoe.
+The California Tahoe Conservancy manages and protects nearly 4,700 state properties, totaling about 6,900 acres, for the purpose of protecting the natural environment and promoting public recreation and access to Lake Tahoe.

 Local and Regional Grants